Project Information

 Federal Authorizations to be obtained include, but are not limited to:

-- Minerals Operating Plan approval from the USDA Forest Service
+- Surface Use Plan of Operations approval from the USDA Forest Service

-- Permit to Drill from the Bureau of Land Management
+- Application for Permit to Drill from the Bureau of Land Management

 - Compliance with the National Environmental Policy Act